Sampling with censored data: a practical guide: Sampling right-censored data

-In medical and public health studies, it is common to observe a proportion of individuals not susceptible to the event of interest.
-These individuals are usually called immune or cured, and the fraction of such individuals is called cure fraction.
-The survival models that accommodate this characteristic are referred to as cure rate models or long-term models (see, for instance, ~\cite{maller1996survival}).
+In medical and public health studies, it is common to encounter a proportion of individuals who are not susceptible to the event of interest.
+These individuals are often referred to as immune or cured, and the fraction of such individuals is known as the cure fraction.
+Survival models that incorporate this feature are known as cure rate models or long-term survival models \citep{maller1996survival}.

-Rodrigues et al.~\citep{rodrigues2009unification} proposed a unified version of long-term survival models.
-In this case, let $M$ be the number of competing causes related to the occurrence of an event of interest.
-Suppose that $M$ follows a discrete distribution with a probability mass function (pmf) given by $p_m=P(M=m)$, for $m=0,1,2,\ldots$.
-Given $M=m$, consider $Y_1,Y_2,\ldots,Y_m$ independent identically distributed (iid) continuous non-negative random variables that do not depend on $M$ and with a common survival function $S(y)=P(Y\geq y)$.
-The random variables $Y_k$, $k=1,2,\ldots,m$, denote the time-to-failure of a individual due to the $k$-th competing cause.
-Thus, the observable lifetime is defined as $X=\min\{Y_1,Y_2,\ldots,Y_M\}$ for $M\geq 1$, with $P(Y_0=+\infty)=1$, which leads to a proportion $p_0$ of the population not susceptible to the failure.
-Hence, the long-term survival function of the random variable $X$ is given by
+\cite{rodrigues2009unification} proposed a unified approach to these long-term survival models.
+In this framework, let $M$ represent the number of competing causes related to the occurrence of an event of interest.
+Assume that $M$ follows a discrete distribution with a probability mass function (pmf) denoted by $p_m=P(M=m)$, for $m=0,1,2,\ldots$.
+Given $M=m$, consider $Y_1,Y_2,\ldots,Y_m$ as independent identically distributed (iid) continuous non-negative random variables that are independent of $M$ and share a common survival function $S(y)=P(Y\geq y)$.
+The random variables $Y_k$, for $k=1,2,\ldots,m$, represent the time-to-failure of an individual due to the $k$-th competing cause.
+Consequently, the observable lifetime is defined as $X=\min\{Y_1,Y_2,\ldots,Y_M\}$ for $M\geq 1$, with $P(Y_0=+\infty)=1$, indicating a proportion $p_0$ of the population that is not susceptible to failure.
+The long-term survival function of the random variable $X$ is therefore given by

-where $S(x)$ is a proper survival function associated with the individuals at risk in the population and $G_M\left(\cdot\right)$ is the probability generating function (PGF) of the random variable $M$, whose sum is guaranteed to converge because $S(t)\in[0,1]$ (see \cite{feller2008introduction}).
+where $S(x)$ is a proper survival function associated with the individuals at risk in the population and $G_M\left(\cdot\right)$ is the probability generating function (PGF) of the random variable $M$, whose sum is guaranteed to converge because $S(t)\in[0,1]$ \citep{feller2008introduction}.

 Suppose that the number of competing causes follows a Binomial negative distribution in equation \eqref{crm}, with parameters $\kappa$ and $\gamma$, for $\gamma>0$ and $\kappa\gamma\geq -1$, following the parameterization of \cite{piegorsch1990maximum}.
 In this case, the long-term survival model is given by